 Just a few more samples of how herbs traditionally used by in Chinese medicine have been some of the world’s longest-used brain boosters:

 - Ginseng root is the best-selling TCM herb in the world.
 Throughout history, Chinese practitioners have used it to improve brain function and restore memory in patients, and also to boost the body’s immune system.
-Today we know that it indeed does that, and is commonly used to help stroke victims recover their memory.

 - Goji berries are, as you probably know, also extremely popular today.
 They’ve always been used in traditional Chinese medicine to nourish yin (and the brain is considered yin), and modern studies have shown that they’re a strong antioxidant effective in protecting the brain.